K-rnivoro/Keymmodore-64/README.md

 - £ (pound) key works a \ (backslash).
 - RESTORE key works as second INST/DEL.
 - C= does not exist in PET Graphics Keyboard, however we will use it to access PETSCII graphics set as explained below.
-- Function Keys (F1 to F8) do not exist in PET Graphics Keyboard, therefore they have no function.
+- Function Keys (F1 to F8) do not exist in PET Graphics Keyboard, however F5 is used as explained below.

 ### SYMBOLS AND PETSCII GRAPHICS